THE PLATFORM

 If you publish a paperback book, you need an ISBN number.
 You can purchase your ISBN at: https://www.myidentifiers.com/

-Your digital book (eBook) does not require an ISBN, but many publishers include an ISBN anyway, in order to be able to publish with self-publishing companies outside of Amazon.
-This prevents multiple ISBNs being issued to one book.
+Your digital book (eBook) does not require an ISBN, but many publishers include an ISBN anyway, in order to publish with self-publishing companies outside of Amazon.
+This prevents multiple ISBNs from being issued to one book.

 While this is an optional step, it may be important to include if you are looking to grow your email list or capture leads from your book.